jirenius/csharp-res/examples/03_BookCollection/README.md

 ## Things to try out

-**Realtime updates**
+### Realtime updates
-Run the client in two separate tabs to observe realtime updates.
+* Open the client in two separate tabs.

-**System reset**
+* Add/Edit/Delete entries to observe realtime updates.

+### System reset
-Run the client and make some changes.
-Restart the service to observe resetting of resources in clients.
+* Open the client and make some changes.
+* Restart the service to observe resetting of resources in all clients.

-**Resynchronization**
+### Resynchronization
+* Open the client on two separate devices.
+* Disconnect one device.
+* Make changes using the other device.
-Run the client on two separate devices.
-Disconnect one device, then make changes with the other.
-Reconnect the first device to observe resynchronization.
+* Reconnect the first device to observe resynchronization.

 ## API